314dev/PI/docs/source/advanced/training_tricks.rst

 For example, when training Graph Neural Networks, a common strategy is to load the entire graph into CPU memory for fast access to the entire graph structure and its features, and to then perform neighbor sampling to obtain mini-batches that fit onto the GPU.

 A simple way to prevent redundant dataset replicas is to rely on :obj:`torch.multiprocessing` to share the `data automatically between spawned processes via shared memory <https://pytorch.org/docs/stable/notes/multiprocessing.html>`_.
 For this, all data pre-loading should be done on the main process inside :meth:`DataModule.__init__`.
-As a result, all tensor-data will get automatically shared when using the :class:`~pytorch_lightning.plugins.strategies.ddp_spawn.DDPSpawnStrategy` training type strategy:
+As a result, all tensor-data will get automatically shared when using the :class:`~pi_ml.plugins.strategies.ddp_spawn.DDPSpawnStrategy` training type strategy:

 .. warning::